gasy-africa/rpi4-k8s/.docs/imager/README.md

 ## :ab: Change the IP Address

-Put the card in the Pi and Boot it.
+- Put the card in the Pi and Boot it.
+- at the commande prompt, get on the terminal
+- as root open the below file and edit the file with the IP address content

  ```
 sudo vi /etc/netplan/50-cloud-init.yaml